Mbandaka Airport

 Mbandaka Airport (Aéroport de Mbandaka) (IATA: MDK, ICAO: FZEA) is an airport serving the Congo River port of Mbandaka, capital city of the Équateur District in the Democratic Republic of the Congo.
 The runway is on the southeast side of the city.

 Facilities

-The airport resides at an elevation of 1040 ft above mean sea level.
+The airport is at an elevation of 1040 ft above mean sea level.
 It has one runway designated 18/36 with an asphalt surface measuring 2202 × 45 m.

 The Mbandaka VOR/DME (Ident: MBA) is located 0.6 nmi off the approach threshold of Runway 18.